 The tornado did provide us with a bit of good news.
 I lost so much of my old growth tree cover that I was able to realize a long held dream: the installation of a 5.2 K solar array to power my business.
 The panels went online Janaury of 2013 and I have been thrilled to watch my electrical meter spin backwards as our solar panels now provide all the electrical needs of The Chile Woman.
 In May of 2013, Green America notified me that The Chile Woman had received the most votes in their Green Business People and Planet Award in recognition for our efforts to preserve chile varieties and for our sustainable business practices.
 Thank you to all who voted for us!

 I can never guess what chile will rise to the pinnacle of popularity each year.
-Last season, I couldn't keep Guatemalan chiles in stock.
+Two seasons ago, I couldn't keep Guatemalan chiles in stock.
 Aleppo, Peruvian Ajis and Piri Piri chiles continued to dominate sales, along with the superhots.
 I grow weary thinking of the superhots and the constant claims to have the hottest pepper in the world.
-Many superhots are unstable crosses and I chose not to offer many new superhot varieties because of this.
+Many superhots are unstable crosses and I chose not to offer many superhot varieties because of this.
 I hope this trend of superhot and superhotter chiles will burn itself out.
 While I like to eat very hot things, I also love certain flavors paired with heat.
 Give me an arrivivi gusano or an aji over a superhot anyday.
 I continue to hope for trends that will favor flavor over heat.
 Other bestsellers continued to be all mole' chiles, especially the chilhuacles.
 I already have many orders for those on file so best order early to score mole' chiles.
 I couldn't keep up with the demand for tomatillo plants--they flew out the door.

 Terry and I had to delay our plans to open a chile store at the greenhouse because of the tornado.
 While it is still a work in progress we hope to feature chile related products as well as Indiana made hot sauce and salsas.